susom/ourvoice_ffmpeg_api/README.md

 # Ourvoice ffmpeg API

 ### Api intended for mp3 conversion from .wav and .amr filetypes
+### This repository contains the definitions of two cloud functions

+## generateUploadUrl

-This cloud function will generate a signed URL upon use.
+- Function that will generate a signed URL upon use.
 The returned function can then be invoked to store files in their corresponding location in the ourvoice storage bucket.

 Example POST parameters: